Encountering returns in business is something that e-commerce merchants are undoubtedly more susceptible to than in-store merchant retailers.

 Alternatively, as a merchant, you should be aware of the point in the checkout process wherein you limit order cancellations or modifications to prevent any unnecessary returns.

-You should regularly take stock of your sales history to see which items sell well, and which items are more subject to returns – requesting reason codes upon returns.
+You should regularly take stock of your sales history to see which items sell well, particularly during busy periods such as Black Friday, and which items are more subject to returns – requesting reason codes upon returns.

 Much like any established brand authority on your site, any customer service given to assist with returns and refund should be seen as an extension of the customer journey.